 This gin spritzer opens with aromatic Bombay Sapphire and the full, sweet, blood orange flavor of Campari, but all of that quickly gives way to the apéritif’s spicy grapefruit-zest side, all its lingering bitter notes heightened by a dash of Angostura bitters.
 It’s light and refreshing and puckery in a pleasing way that hits you square in the center of the tongue — and leaves you wanting to take another sip.

-Its rosy hue makes it a natural for gatherings during the holidays.
-Take it on your weekend ski trip, and it’s your long, tall cocktail after a snowy day on the slopes.
-It could also be the perfect tipple for a bridge club luncheon — or a rowdy Sunday afternoon of Spirit Island.
+Its rosy hue makes it a natural for celebration dinners.
+Make it on the weekend, and it’s your long, tall cocktail after a day of walking the beach or hiking the hills.
+It could also be the perfect tipple for your Zoom book club — or a rowdy Sunday afternoon of virtual Ticket to Ride.

 1 ½ oz Bombay Sapphire London Dry Gin

 ½ oz Campari

 ½ lime, juiced

 Dehydrated or fresh orange slice rosemary sprig, optional garnish

 - Pour all the ingredients but the tonic into a cocktail shaker and shake heartily.

 - Double strain the drink into a highball glass filled with ice cubes.

 - Top with tonic water and garnish with a dehydrated or fresh orange slice and a sprig of rosemary.